• Skip to primary navigation

 fudge stacked on a white plate.

-5. Remove the keto chocolate fudge from the pan by using the foil as handles and cut with a very sharp knife into 1-inch squares.
+5. Remove the keto chocolate fudge from the pan using the foil as handles and cut with a sharp knife into 1-inch squares.

 That's it!!!
 Quick, easy, and delicious sugar-free fudge!